30 Best Things to Do in Kyoto

 23. Experience Kyoto’s vibrant traditional festivals, such as Gion Festival and Jidai Matsuri

 Kyoto hold several traditional festivals through the year, and there are three biggest festivals which have been celebrated for centurie: Aoi Matsuri (葵祭) in May, Gion Matsuri (祇園祭) in July and Jidai Matsuri (時代祭) in October.
-The ceremonies and parades are usually open for public viewing and visitors can also watch them from reserved seats with pre-booking.
+The ceremonies and parades are usually open for public viewing and some reserved seats are available for a limited number, with booking in advance required.

 24. Admire the cherry blossoms in spring at some of Kyoto’s most beautiful parks and temples